 Dr. Tonkin’s practice encompasses a full spectrum of medical and surgical care, treating:

 - Problems with urination and incontinence (male and female)

 Now Offering iTind

 Dr. Paul Tonkin is the first Urologist in Wisconsin and Minnesota to use the iTind procedure to treat the symptoms of enlarged prostate.
 The iTind procedure is a new alternative to prescription medication or invasive surgery.
-This new office-based procedure takes approximately five minutes to complete and involves a temporary prostate stent that is removed under light sedation approximately 4-5 days after it is placed.
+This procedure involves inserting a temporary prostate stent.
+The stent is then removed under light sedation approximately 4-5 days after it is placed.
 It will help treat men who are suffering from common symptoms of an enlarged prostate and want a solution that has been shown to have no major side effects and to not compromise sexual function.

 Why Choose iTind?